celikeren/spring-boot-rabbitmq-demo/README.md

 - Queues part in RabbitMQ UI will list two queues. **order.order-group** is the main queue.
 If there's an error when processing message, message will be sent to **order.order-group.dlq**.

-- When you send a GET request to "/process-dlq" ednpoint of consumer service, messages in dlq will be processed again.
+- When you send a GET request to **"/process-dlq"** endpoint of consumer service, messages in dlq will be processed again.
   - GET
   - http://localhost:8081/process-dlq